Ever persons capable and able: the physicians 1660-2018

 Louella Vaughan and Richard Thompson

-The Royal College of Physicians celebrates its 500th anniversary in 2018 and to observe this landmark is publishing a series of ten books.
+The Royal College of Physicians celebrated its 500th anniversary in 2018 and to observe this landmark it published a series of ten books.
 Each of the books focuses on fifty elements that have contributed to making the RCP what it is today, together adding up to 500 reflections on 500 years.
 Some of the people, ideas, objects and manuscripts featured are directly connected to the RCP, while others have had an influence that can still be felt in its work.

 In this sequel to book 6, Dr Vaughan and her co-author, Sir Richard Thompson, select a further 50 vivid episodes to complete this unique account of the College’s history, from the turbulent times following the Restoration to the twentieth century and the inception of the NHS.

 A garden of medicinal plants Henry Oakeley, Jane Knowles, Michael de Swiet and Anthony Dayan

 Physicians and war Humphrey Hodgson and Simon Shorvan

 Curiosities from the College museum Richard Thompson

 Grave and learned men: the physicians 1518-1660 Louella Vaughan

 Simples and rarities suitable and honourable to the College - Alastair Compston

 To apply for your discount please create an account using the same email address as your main RCP account or log in.